nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

 We need a bunch of examples!

-# Clases, attributes and associations
+# Classes, attributes and associations

 ## Class Signatory Rights